Firehouse is committed to providing the very best veterinary care experience.

 Kelly has always felt a strong connection to animals and began fostering kittens at age thirteen.
 In her free time, she plays soccer and spends time with her husband and family, which includes a cockatiel named Mr. Sprinkles and five cats — Star Princess, Lamb Chop, Bubba Rose, Grub, and Apple.
 She’s an identical twin and a graduate of Midwestern State University in Wichita Falls, Texas.

 As Firehouse continues to grow and expand, Dr Jed Rogers works behind the scenes to preserve each hospital’s unique, local feel, making sure each hospital feels distinct and authentic to its communities.

 As a co-founder of Firehouse Animal Health Centers, Dr Rogers envisions a group of hospitals that provides comprehensive medical care, unparalleled service, and a fulfilling work environment for the talented, hard-working Firehouse team.

 Dr Rogers strives to bring a balance of art and science to the Firehouse culture, ensuring hospitals combine the most effective, modern forms of treatment with compassionate and considerate service.

 Dr Rogers earned an undergraduate degree in biological anthropology from Harvard University and graduated from Texas A&M’s veterinary school in 1994.
 He and his wife, Susie, have four amazing children — all off on their own adventures — plus a collection of six hilarious cats.
-In his free time, Dr Rogers enjoys walking and exploring, exercising, traveling, and spending time with his family.
+Dr Rogers enjoys walking and exploring, exercising, traveling, and spending time with his family in his free time.